Authored by the expert who managed and guided the team behind the Peru Property Pack

 Which neighborhoods in Peru have the highest gross rental yields in 2026?

-Each of these high-yield neighborhoods in Lima delivers stronger returns for specific reasons:
+Each of these top-yielding neighborhoods in Peru punches above its weight for a specific reason:

-- Surquillo (La Calera / Miraflores border): lower purchase prices than neighboring Miraflores but similar rent levels from spillover tenant demand.
+- Surquillo (La Calera / Miraflores border): lower purchase prices but tenants pay near-Miraflores rents.

 Finally, please note that we cover the rental yields in Peru here.